South Africa Invests in Nuclear Power

 Maya Aberman, an environmentalist with the Earth Life Africa in Cape Town, is also skeptical of PBMR's claims that their reactor is safe.

-Ms. MAYA ABERMAN (Environmentalist, Earth Life Africa): I think it's important to remember other times in history when it has been said that it's impossible for so and so to happen.
+MAYA ABERMAN: I think it's important to remember other times in history when it has been said that it's impossible for so and so to happen.
 It was impossible for the Titanic to sink.
 So, I think that as inherently safe as anything can be, that doesn't prevent the possibility of a serious accident.
 And unfortunately, the magnitude of serious accidents when one's talking about nuclear power are very serious.

 BEAUBIEN: However, the pebble bed nuclear design is attracting international attention.
 British Nuclear Fuels has invested in PBMR, and the Chinese are developing a similar reactor of their own.

 NPR transcripts are created on a rush deadline by a contractor for NPR, and accuracy and availability may vary.
 This text may not be in its final form and may be updated or revised in the future.
 Please be aware that the authoritative record of NPR's programming is the audio.